Make a neighbor contact list

 • Are there existing organizations within your area that already connect people?
 For example, neighborhood organizations, block clubs, or religious groups.
 This could be a good place to start.

 • If there are no good existing groups to join up with, consider starting something simple and adding to it over time.
-For instance, creating an online document with contact info, so everyone can update their own information.
+For instance, create an online document with contact info so everyone can update their own information.
 Or perhaps an email list or text chain so it is easy for people to communicate.

 • As new people move to your area, invite them to join up and share contact info.
 It is a nice way to meet and welcome them.